ibm-cloud-docs/billing-usage/manage_billing.md

 ##  Managing payment methods for all other accounts

-The steps to update your credit card apply to the following types of accounts:
+The steps to update a payment method apply to the following types of accounts:

  * New and existing Pay-As-You-Go accounts based in the US with any payment method other than a credit card
  * New and existing Pay-As-You-Go accounts not based in the US